Skip to main content

 });

-Step 5: Wait for task completion
+Step 5: Wait for completion

 Ensure each task completes before moving to the next one.